An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

-\item \textbf{Unsettled sources} (VClass 3) - These are \hi sources with an irregular \hi morphology and/or kinematics or with \hi flux extensions in multiple directions from the stellar disc, or an extreme 3D asymmetry / displacement relative to the optical light with an unclear \hi disc component.
+\item \textbf{Unsettled sources} (Vclass 3) are \hi sources with an irregular \hi morphology and/or kinematics or with \hi flux extensions in multiple directions from the stellar disc.
+They can also have an extreme 3D asymmetry or displacement relative to the optical light with an unclear \hi disc component.

 \end{enumerate}